 If you’re looking for a way to reduce stress, improve your mood and health, or just get some exercise in without having to leave the house, yoga may be right up your alley.
 Studies have shown that practicing this ancient form of meditation can do all three things mentioned above and more.

 #17 Commit to a Fitness Goal this Month

 We all know that inactivity is dangerous for our health.
 Still, it’s easy to fall into a routine of thinking, “I’ll start tomorrow.”
 Our lives are busy, and it can be hard to find time to take care of ourselves.

 Why not commit to a fitness goal this month and be on your way to better health in retirement?
-Whether it is walking 10,000 steps per day, eating more fiber or just going up and down stairs more often, find something that works for you.
+Whether it is walking 10,000 steps per day (a handy smartwatch can help), eating more fiber or just going up and down stairs more often, find something that works for you.

 First, determine how fit you actually are and then set goals that are just challenging enough.

 You don’t have to do anything extreme -— just make sure you keep it up.